matter172/dotfiles/README.md

 All done.
 ```

+If there's nothing to update in step 2, it prints `Nothing to update.` and skips straight to step 3.

 Full command output (dnf, flatpak, curl, etc.) is written to a persistent log file rather than printed to the terminal, so the display stays clean.
 The log path is printed at the start (and end) of the run if you need to debug a failed item — failures also print their own last few log lines inline, so you usually don't need to open the log file at all.

 ## What it does

 ### `lib-checkbox.sh`
 Shared helper sourced by every step script.
-Provides a single `checkbox "label" command...` function that runs a command, prints `[x]`/`[ ]` next to a label, logs full output, and returns the wrapped command's real exit status (so failures propagate correctly even through nested scripts).
+Provides a single `checkbox "label" command...` function that runs a command, prints `[x]`/`[ ]` next to a label, and logs full output.
 Not run directly.

 ### `01-rooted-remove-software.sh`
 Removes default GNOME apps that aren't needed, one at a time:
 LibreOffice, Firefox, GNOME Tour, Calendar, Boxes, Contacts, Weather, Maps, Clocks, Calculator, Characters, System Monitor, Connections, Font Viewer, simple-scan, yelp, malcontent-control, gnome-abrt, Papers, Showtime, Loupe, Decibels, Mediawriter.

 ### `02-rooted-update-fedora.sh`
-Runs a full system update via `dnf update`.
+Updates Fedora, one package at a time.
+Runs `dnf check-update` first to get the list of pending packages, then calls `dnf update -y <package>` per package so each shows its own checkbox.
+If nothing is pending, it prints `Nothing to update.` and exits without any checkboxes.

 ### `03-rooted-add-repo.sh`
 Adds third-party DNF repositories needed by later steps: